aryakulkarni25/healthcounsel/README.md

 # HealthCounsel

-This project is the frontend of a Health App website, built using HTML and CSS.
+This project is the frontend of a fictional Health App website, built using HTML and CSS.
 The website provides information about different health topics, allows users to create accounts, and provides resources for tracking their health goals.

 # Features